 More reopening, shorter curfew

-The government's Centre for Covid-19 Situation Administration (CCSA) approved the changes at its meeting on Monday.
+The government's Centre for Covid-19 Situation Administration (CCSA) chaired by the prime minister passed resolutions to this effect at its meeting on Monday.

-The relaxed measures apply to the 29 provinces declared dark-red zones of maximum and strict disease control, and would take effect this coming Friday.
+The eased disease control measures apply to the 29 provinces declared dark-red zones of maximum and strict disease control, and would take effect this coming Friday.

-The night curfew in dark-red zoned areas is shortened by one hour, from 10pm to 4am.
+Government spokesman Thanakorn Wangboonkongchana said the CCSA extended the state of emergency to cope with Covid-19 until Nov 30 and shortened the night curfew in dark-red zoned areas by one hour, from 10pm to 4am.

 The curfew will continue for at least another 15 days and shopping centres and convenience stores will close at 9pm.

-The CCSA approved the reopening of beauty salons, beauty clinics, massage and spa parlours and movie theatres and permitted live music at restaurants.
+The CCSA approved the reopening of beauty salons, beauty clinics, massage and spa parlours and movie theatres and permitted music performances at restaurants.